 If your dog’s odor comes from their mouth, it is may be a dental related issue such as periodontal disease or infection.
 If smelly breath is the case, no amount of baths will alleviate the smell that is originating from their mouth.

-Why Are Shampoos Effective in Controlling Odor?
+Why Are Pet Shampoos Effective in Controlling Odor?
 How Does It Work?

 Shampoos designed for odor control contain selective ingredients known for fighting bacteria and eliminating excessive oil secretion.
 Salicylic acid, for example, helps to neutralize overactive glands that produce excessive oil secretion and wash away odor-causing substances like dirt.

-Washing with shampoo is more effective than washing with merely water.
+Washing with pet shampoo is more effective than washing with merely water.
 They can produce a rich lather of scented bubbles that helps to effectively clean the coat and skin by working deep in the pores.
 Dirt and grime is washed away while the odor is deodorized with a fragrant scent.
-The additional infusion of fragrances such as lavender oil or vanilla extract creates a pleasant and revitalized freshness to a dog’s coat and skin.
+The additional infusion of fragrances such as lavender oil or vanilla extract creates a pleasant and revitalized freshness to a dog’s coat and skin and help provide a fresh scent to aid odor control.

 What Makes a Good Smelling Dog Shampoo?